siavashk/pycpd/README.rst

 *************
 .. code-block:: bash

-  $ pip install pycpd
+  pip install pycpd

 ************************
 Installation From Source
 ************************

-Clone the repository to a location in your home directory.
+Clone the repository to a location, referred to as the root folder, in your home directory.
 For example:

 .. code-block:: bash

-  $ git clone https://github.com/siavashk/pycpd.git $HOME/pycpd
+  git clone https://github.com/siavashk/pycpd.git $HOME/pycpd

 Install the package:

 .. code-block:: bash

-  $ pip install .
+  pip install .

 For running sample registration examples under `/tests`, you will need two additional packages.